qgis/QGIS-Website/content/showcase/case-studies/_index.md

 ---
-type: "showcase/case-studies"
+type: "showcase"
+date: "2015-04-01"
-title: "Case Studies"
+title: "QGIS Case Studies"
+description: "Stories from our users around the world."
 draft: false
-heroImage: "img/banners/banner1.png"
 author: ""
+categories: ['Case studies']
+# Generic words only, no upper case, no spaces (use hyphens to separate words rather)
+tags: ['case-study', 'showcase']
+# Broken urls below will mean the article is not listed in list templates
+heroImage: ""
-thumbnail: "afghanistan3.jpg"
+thumbnail: ""
 ---